 Source: Debra, Wendy, Wolfie and me!

 By substituting cheaper ingredients for expensive ones, you can save some dollars.
 Some cookie recipes may call for butter, when you can use half margarine and half butter.
-Or use less expensive nuts for example: walnuts for pecans.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.